wvwwvwwv/scalable-concurrent-containers/README.md

 assert!(treeindex.remove(&1));
 ```

-Key-value pairs can be scanned.
+Key-value pairs can be scanned and the `scan` method is lock-free.

 ```rust
 use scc::ebr::Barrier;